Kia hohoro te whakapa ringa ki runga ki te tangata, he aha ta Paora i korero ai?

 Hone 14:23-24 Ki te aroha tetahi ki ahau, ka puritia e ia aku kupu

-You will do, what He wants you to do and what He has commanded you to do.
+You will do what He wants you to do and what He commanded you to do.

-Regeneration means a new Father, he ngakau hou, a new nature, a new position, a new life and a new Kingdom.
+Regeneration means a new Father, he ngakau hou, he ahua hou, a new position, a new life, and a new Kingdom.

 Ahakoa kei te noho koe i tenei ao, you don’t belong to this world and the generation of fallen man (te hanga tawhito) atu.